DeDop/dedop-core/docs/user_manual/um_shell.rst

 Overview
 ========

-The DeDop tool set currently comprises the *DeDop Shell* - a command-line interface to the Delay Doppler Processor (DDP) - and *DeDop Studio* - a graphical user interface to the Delay Doppler Processor (DDP).
-In this section, you will find the manual for DeDop Shell.
-For the manual of DeDop Studio go to :doc:`um_studio`.

 The DeDop Shell comprises a single command-line executable, which is called ``dedop`` and is available after installing the DeDop Shell on your computer.
-See section :doc:`um_setup` for more information.
+See section :doc:`um_setup` for more information on how to initialize DeDop Shell.

 .. _workspace_manag: